The Best Weighted Blankets in 2022, Tested by HGTV Editors

 At a mid-range price point, Baloo Living's weighted blanket is a solid all-around choice for anyone new to the world or weighted blankets.
 Perfect for year-round use and great for hot sleepers, it's made of breathable cotton and gets its weight from quiet glass beads.
 Thanks to the stitching pattern that helps keep the glass filler beads evenly distributed, we love that this blanket looks and feels more like a quilt than a duvet.
 This blanket is machine washable and dryer safe, this blanket is easy to care for.
 While we like it on its own, Baloo does sell 100-percent stonewashed French flax linen duvet covers that are machine washable, too, if you prefer a color option and don't mind the added cost.
 The brand also offers a 12-pound weighted throw and larger full/queen (15 or 20 pounds) and king (25 pounds) weighted comforters for a wider variety of size and weight options than competitor blankets.

 Launched in 2018, Bearaby's weighted blankets have garnered rave reviews, including from HGTV editors, and for good reason: Bearaby makes the most stylish, bead-free, sustainable and cooling weighted blankets you can buy.
 Instead of adding weight with beads, dense long-staple GOTS-certified organic cotton is woven into a buttery soft, one-of-a-kind knitted blanket.
-While you won't have to worry about an added cost of a duvet cover, the upfront cost is the most expensive of the weighted blankets we recommend, with prices ranging from $199 - $279 for adult sizes.
+While you won't have to worry about an added cost of a duvet cover, the upfront cost is the most expensive of the weighted blankets we recommend, with prices ranging from $199 to $279 for adult sizes.
 After testing both the Cotton Napper and the Tree Napper (an even more cooling option designed for hot sleepers), we, along with the many glowing customer reviews, can confirm these blankets are worth every penny though.
 Another perk of the knit design is that it makes lifting the blanket easier.
 The brand also recently launched an eight-pound kids' cotton blanket called the Nappling for $139 and offers a Velvet Napper, too.

 After a successful Kickstarter campaign in 2017, Gravity quickly became one of the most popular weighted blankets on the market.
 For just a little more than the cost of Baloo Living's blanket, you get a high-quality, top-rated weighted blanket and a removable, machine-washable cover.
 The original blanket comes with a cozy minky-type cover, but Gravity also offers a cooling weighted blanket that comes with a more slick, cool-to-the-touch cover.
 The blanket itself is hand-wash-only, but the covers are machine washable.
 While taking the duvet on and off to wash is a bit tedious, overall, we love the quality of Gravity's blankets — they are quiet and the weight distribution is spot on.